 Built-In Microwave

-Whether your budget allows for a total overhaul or minor upgrades, there are many great options to accomplish making a small kitchen look larger.
-And, most importantly, you must keep in mind that a kitchen which looks larger is a kitchen which feels larger, and that should be your goal.
-This is done by not freeing space, but using space wisely.
+Whether your budget allows for a complete renovation or just a few smart upgrades, there are many ways to make a small kitchen look and feel larger.
+And most importantly, remember this: a kitchen that looks bigger, feels bigger—and that should always be your goal.
+The trick isn’t necessarily to create more space, but to use the space you already have more wisely.